NickChubb/nickchubb.ca_old/README.md

 # <a href="http://nchubb.com">nchubb.com</a> source code

 This is the source code for my portfolio website.
-It is always evolving and the code on github may not reflect the exact current website online.

-Uses <a href="https://getbootstrap.com/">Bootstrap</a> and <a href="https://jquery.com/">jQuery</a>.
+Uses <a href="https://getbootstrap.com/">Bootstrap</a> and is hosted with NodeJS on the backend.